zyasserd/cqts-HoTTEST-Summer-School/Agda/HITs/Lecture6-notes.lagda.md

 (! loop), 0 (refl _), 1 (loop), 2 (loop ∙ loop), …  Of course, there are
-others, like loop ∙ ! loop, but that has a path-between-paths to refl --- we're counting paths "up to homotopy" or "up to the higher identity types".
+others, like loop ∙ ! loop, but that has a path-between-paths to refl --- we're counting paths "up to homotopy" or "up to the higher identity types.
 So, intuitively, every loop on the circle is homotopic to one of the above form.
 The other way this equivalence could fail is if e.g. loop ≡ refl _, so there wouldn't be as many paths as it looks like.
 But we didn't add any path-between-path constructors to S1,